 If you're self-employed you usually have various running costs and expenses associated with your business.
 You can take these costs and expenses away from your business income to work out your profit, and produce accounts.
 You may also be able to get capital allowances for certain other costs, like machinery, which will also reduce your taxable profits.
 Common expenses you can claim for include: accountancy services, business bank charges, phone and internet charges, safety wear and utility costs for business use.

 If you are self-employed, you are responsible for paying your own tax and National Insurance (NI) contributions and must complete a Self Assessment tax form each year.

 You'll get a letter, usually in April, telling you when you need to send your first tax return.
 HMRC might get in touch earlier if you need to send a tax return for a previous tax year.
 If you don't receive a letter or a tax return, you should contact HMRC.

 It's best if you register with HMRC as soon as your circumstances change.
 The latest you should register is by 5 October after the end of the tax year for which you need a tax return.

-There are some exceptions to these deadlines.
-For further information visit: https://www.gov.uk/self-assessment-tax-returns/deadlines .
-If your tax return or payment is late you will have to pay a penalty.
+Bear in mind that while there may be some exceptions to these deadlines, if your tax return or payment is late you will have to pay a penalty.